prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 It is a wired mouse, with a maximum DPI of 16,000 and a max polling rate of 1000Hz – evidently, the mouse’s specifications are impressive.
 During my tests, I thoroughly enjoyed using the mouse.

-So much so, that I decided to use it in my PC gaming setup.
+So much so, in fact, I decided to use it in my PC gaming setup.
 I’ve been using the DeathAdder Elite for several years, without any complaints!

 Although the Elite has a similar design to other DeathAdder models, it features several additional programmable buttons, which are great for League of Legends.
 There is a sleek curve to both sides of the mouse, making it perfect for a palm style grip.